Weser: Course

 The Weser starts at the confluence of the Fulda and the Werra.
 It then runs down to the Porta Westfalica between two high hill ranges, the Wiehengebirge in the west and the Weserbergland in the east.

-Between Minden and the North Sea, humans have largely canalised the river up to a limit of 1,200-ton ships.
-Eight hydroelectric dams stand at the ends of adjacent weir weirstreams that make up the river.
+Between Minden and the North Sea, the river has been largely canalised up to a limit of 1,200-ton ships.
+Eight hydroelectric dams stand at the ends of adjacent weir streams that make up the river.
 The navigation is linked west to the Dortmund–Ems Canal via the Coastal Canal.
 It is linked east at Bremerhaven to the Elbe.

 A large reservoir, the Edersee, on the Eder, the main tributary of the Fulda, is used to allow enough water depth for shipping year-round.
 The dam, built in 1914, was bombed and severely damaged by British aircraft in May 1943, causing great destruction and about 70 deaths downstream.
 It was rebuilt within four months.
 The reservoir is a major summer resort area.
 Turbines driven by its sluices provide electricity.